 “The minute you call something a Tradition, you’re declaring it dead.
 Because you’re saying that it’s a static thing, that there is only one definition…” Chef Ed Lee goes on to explain what many Chefs have had to learn about their French training, “Tradition is technique.”
 To become great chefs, they had to use that technique to express something personal.

-I made a series of interviews on behalf of the Berlin edition of Modern Tango World.
-This article is my own reflections, based on these interviews.
+I made a series of interviews on behalf of the Berlin edition of Modern Tango World 2015.
+This is an overview, emphasizing the most interesting things I learned, with links to the original interviews.
 “Erfahrungen machen” is a common German phrase, which translates as “making experiences”.
-The long history of tango here in Berlin has resulted in a maturity and diversity typified in […more]
+The long history of tango here in Berlin has […]

 In my view, authentic tango is one in which we find tango’s soul through our own experience, and trust that we have something poignant to develop with our partners from our own context, rather than forsaking ourselves in imitation.

 “It’s an interesting phrase…” my student said. “–The one the Argentine teachers use: ‘It’s not wrong, but…’ Why do they say that?”
 There are obvious answers, and deeper ones.
 On the obvious level are several possibilities, such as: The student might be using a different, perfectly legitimate, sequence to get the same result.
 Affirming that […]

 You are investing time, power, and heart into this dance.
 It may sound obvious, but it’s crucial to remind yourself that you’re doing all this for your own pleasure.
 Tango is a space of self-expression, elation, and emotional intensity that are very personal.
 It’s also an authoritarian, righteous, rules-centered, judgmental world.
 Perhaps too easily, we […]